Militarization: Civil–military relations

 The role and image of the military within a society is another aspect of militarization.
 At differing times and places in history, soldiers have been viewed as respectable, honoured individuals (for example, this was the reputation of Allied soldiers who liberated the Nazi-occupied Netherlands in WWII, or the view of Americans and Canadians who placed support our troops car-magnets on their vehicles during the war on terror).
 Military figures can become heroes (for example, the Finnish people's view of the Finnish sniper nicknamed "White Death", who killed many Russian invaders).
-Alternatively, one can brand soldiers as "baby killers" (as a few U.S. anti-war activists did during and after the Vietnam War) or as war criminals (the Nazi leaders and SS units responsible for the Holocaust).
+Alternatively, some soldiers can be labeled as "baby killers" (as a few U.S. anti-war activists did during and after the Vietnam War), or as war criminals (such as the Nazi leaders and SS units responsible for the Holocaust).

 Furthermore, the military can interfere with politics under democratic regimes.
 Between 2018 and 2020 in Brazil, the proportion of retired military personnel occupying significant positions in the national government rose to 6.5% of all first-ranked appointed officials, representing a threefold increase compared to the prior administration.

 Structural organization is another process of militarization.
 Before World War II (1939–1945), the United States experienced a post-war reduction of forces after major conflicts, reflecting American suspicion of large standing armies.
 After World War II, not only was the army maintained, but the National Security Act of 1947 restructured both civilian and military leadership structures, establishing the Department of Defense and the National Security Council.
 The Act also created permanent intelligence structures (the CIA et al.) within the United States government for the first time, reflecting the civilian government's perception of a need for previously military-based intelligence to be incorporated into the structure of the civilian state.

 Ex-soldiers entering business or politics may import military mindsets and jargon into their new environments – thus there is the popularity of advertising campaigns, sales break-throughs and election victories (even if Pyrrhic ones).

-How citizenship is tied to military service plays an important role in establishing civil–military relations.
-Countries with volunteer-based military service have a different mindset from those with universal conscription.
-In some countries, men must have served with the military to be considered citizens.
-Compare historical Prussia (where every male was required to serve, and service was a requirement of citizenship) to post-Vietnam America's all-volunteer army.
-In 2016 in Israel, military service is mandatory.
-This develops a society where almost all people have served in the armed forces.